naturale0/naturale0.github.io/_posts/2021-03-02-Statistical-Learning-1-Overview-of-Supervised-Learning.md

 $$

-As the model complexity increases, bias decreases but variance increases, which is an overfitting.
+As the model complexity increases, bias decreases but variance increases, which indicates overfitting.
 In the case of k-NN, let $X_{(i)}$ be the $i$-th closest neighbor.
 Then

 $$